Nebraska Lakes: Your Guide to the Cornhusker State’s Water Destinations

 Planning Your Lake Visit

-• Spring: Excellent fishing and mild temperatures
+- Spring: Excellent fishing, mild temperatures

-• Fall: Beautiful scenery and continued fishing opportunities
+- Fall: Beautiful scenery, continued fishing

-• Winter: Ice fishing where conditions permit
+- Winter: Ice fishing where conditions permit

 Lashley Land: Your Key to Lake Living in Nebraska